IDF's Hezbollah attacks: 1,300 strikes followed by sudden reduction, uncertainty - analysis

 Smoke billows over southern Lebanon, amid ongoing cross-border hostilities between Hezbollah and Israeli forces, as seen from Tyre, southern Lebanon September 24, 2024. (credit: REUTERS/AZIZ TAHER)

-Further, it seemed like the IDF attacks were mostly focused on southern Lebanon, which would be less aggressive than Monday's attacks, which included the deeper and more strategic (in value to Hezbollah and in holding longer range and more powerful weapons) Bekaa Valley.
+In addition, the attacks seemed to mostly focus on southern Lebanon – less aggressive than Monday’s attacks, which targeted the deeper and more strategic Bekaa Valley.
+Bekaa is important to Hezbollah and holds longer-range, more powerful weapons.

 New air strikes in Lebanon

-Suddenly, around 11:00 a.m. on Wednesday, the IDF said it was unleashing another series of massive air strikes not just on southern Lebanon but also on the Bekaa Valley.
+At around 11:00 a.m. on Wednesday, the IDF said it was unleashing another series of massive strikes – not just on southern Lebanon but also on Bekaa.

 Stay updated with the latest news!